Philips Norelco

-Philips Norelco is the American brand name for electric shavers and other personal care products made by the Consumer Lifestyle division of Philips.
+Philips Norelco is the American brand name for electric shavers and other personal care products made by the Personal Care division of Philips.

-For personal care products marketed outside the United States, Philips used the Philishave trademark until 2006.
+For personal care products marketed outside the United States, Palau, Micronesia, and the Marshall Islands, Philips used the Philishave trademark until 2006.
 Philips then dropped that name and began using the Philips name.

 History

 From the early 1940s, Philco was legally able to prevent Philips from using the name "Philips" on any products marketed in the United States, because the two names were judged to sound similar enough to cause consumer confusion and potentially lead to claims of trademark infringement.
 This was made official and legally binding on January 19, 1943, when the court ruled in favor of the plaintiff in the corresponding case of Philco Corporation v.
 Philips Mfg.
 Co., that allowed Philco to prevent Philips from using their name on their products sold in the US.
 As a result, Philips instead used the name Norelco, an acronym for "North American Philips [electrical] Company".
 Philips continued to use that name for all their U.S. products until 1974, when Philips purchased The Magnavox Company.
 Philips then relabeled their U.S. consumer electronics products as Magnavox, but retained the Norelco name for their other U.S. products.
 When Philips bought Philco in 1981, Philips was able to freely use the Philips name for all of their U.S. products, but they chose to retain the Norelco name for personal care appliances, and the Magnavox name for economy-priced consumer electronics.

 In 1980, Norelco increased its focus on small recorders production.

-Norelco was a manucturer of Clean Water Machine and from 1982 to 1986, it sold more than 186,000 filters for its device.
+Norelco manufactured and sold the Clean Water Machine, a water purifier.
+From 1982 to 1986, Norelco sold more than 186,000 filters for its device that contaminated the water it filtered with the toxic solvent methylene chloride.

 In 1982, Norelco acquired Schick brand.

 In 1983, Norelco settled its lawsuit against Remington.

 One reason for retaining the Norelco name for personal care appliances was that a shift to the Philips name could have alienated those American buyers who were reluctant to purchase foreign brands.
 The market share of Philips, a European company, was very low in the U.S. compared to other countries, but with their Norelco and Magnavox brands, they were able to get a larger market share.

-Philips began co-branding their shavers "Philips Norelco" in 2005 to improve Philips' brand recognition in the United States, a first step towards an intended phase out of the Norelco name.
+Philips began co-branding their shavers "Philips Norelco" in 2005 to improve Philips' brand recognition in the United States, a first step towards an intended phasing out of the Norelco name.